-Cutting out animal products this January?
+Cutting down on animal products?
 Make sure you don’t cut out essential nutrients!

 Growing concerns over both the health of ourselves and the planet has caused a significant shift towards plant-based eating, resulting in a 49% growth in vegan diets across Europe[ii].